mongodb/mongo-c-driver/src/libbson/src/bson/bson-dsl.md

 > `kvl(const char* str, int len, ValueOperation val)`

-The lowest-level *DocOperation*, generates a key-value pair in the document, with the string beinging at `str` for `len` characters defining the key, and `val` defining the value of the element.
+The lowest-level *DocOperation*, generates a key-value pair in the document, with the string begining at `str` for `len` characters defining the key, and `val` defining the value of the element.
 (See:
 [ValueOperation](#valueoperation))